Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Fleece Jacket

-This is used for the second layer or insulation layer and should always be made from a fleece material.
+This is used for the second or insulation layer and should always be made from a fleece material.
+We recommend insulated jackets, which offer an excellent warmth-to-weight ratio and allow for effective moisture transfer.

 Trekking Pants and Shorts